weisisheng/Stripe-shop-backend/Readme.md

 # Stripe Integrations for Payment and Terminal using Serverless

-This is a collection of lambda functions and DynamoDb tables that can be run locally using the Serverless framework
+This is a collection of Lambda functions and DynamoDb tables that can be run locally using the Serverless framework.

 Developers with AWS experience can also deploy this to their AWS account to add a custom domain name, deploy Lambda functions, store DynamoDB data and use CloudFront CDN.